Ctrl-plus-R/MoonCat-Scriptable-Widget/README.md

 }
 ```
 This would display a random cat from one of the two wallets against a black background, each cat with the same probability.
+Instead of an array of wallet ids, you can also enter just a single one as a value.